Eroica/javafx-fluent-theme/README.md

 ## Design guidelines

-`javafx-fluent-theme` will set grayscale antialiasing which is the default for Window applications using UWP (in the past) or WinUI.
+`javafx-fluent-theme` will set grayscale antialiasing which is the default for Window applications using UWP or WinUI.

 I mostly tried to follow the designs found in Microsoft's gallery application.
 When I first started my designs, most of them came from "WinUI 2 Gallery" and only later "WinUI 3 Gallery" caught up with Microsoft's latest designs, so there might still be some subtle differences between Microsoft's most current styles.